 - Michael | Strong Blocks Rent to Own Milwaukee Resident

-When you apply for a home, the landlord will likely look into past court records (which are accessible to everyone in the State of Wisconsin, on the Wisconsin Court Systems website).
-If a landlord or property manager sees past judgments on your record, they may see you as a risk and assume you do not have paying your living expenses as a top priority; and therefore decide not to rent to you.Read More
+When you apply for a new house or apartment to rent, the landlord will typically look into past court records (which are accessible to everyone in the State of Wisconsin, on the Wisconsin Court Systems website).
+If a landlord or property manager sees past judgments on your record, they may see you as a risk and assume you do not have "paying your living expenses" as a top priority; Some Landlords will use this in their decision to not rent to you even when the eviction was old.
+Here are some tips to consider to clear up your past so you can move forward...Read More

 "I realized as my child got older the importance of homeownership for my family would be in order to continue to care for him at home."